apache/spark/docs/howto/run-with-systemd.rst

 ============================

 Airflow can integrate with systemd based systems.
-This makes watching your daemons easy as systemd can take care of restarting a daemon on failure.
+This makes watching your daemons easy as `systemd` can take care of restarting a daemon on failures.

-In the ``scripts/systemd`` directory you can find unit files that have been tested on Redhat based systems.
-You can copy those to ``/usr/lib/systemd/system``.
-It is assumed that Airflow will run under ``airflow:airflow``.
-If not (or if you are running on a non Redhat based system) you probably need to adjust the unit files.
+In the ``scripts/systemd`` directory, you can find unit files that have been tested on Redhat based systems.
+These files can be used as-is by copying them over to ``/usr/lib/systemd/system``.

+The following **assumptions** have been made while creating these unit files:

+#.
+Airflow runs as the following `user:group` ``airflow:airflow``.
+#.
+Airflow runs on a Redhat based system.

+If this is not the case, appropriate changes will need to be made.

-Environment configuration is picked up from ``/etc/sysconfig/airflow``.
+Please **note** that environment configuration is picked up from ``/etc/sysconfig/airflow``.

-An example file is supplied.
-You can also define here, for example, ``AIRFLOW_HOME`` or ``AIRFLOW_CONFIG``.
+An example file is supplied within ``scripts/systemd``.
+You can also define configuration at ``AIRFLOW_HOME`` or ``AIRFLOW_CONFIG``.